inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 ------------------------------------------
 Hazard data used in |project_name| can be either single-event or multiple-event.
-Single event hazards are useful when you want to estimate scenarios like *‘how many people would be affected if we had another flood like in 2013'.* A single event hazard covers a short span of time - like a single flood or earthquake event.
+Single event hazards are useful when you want to estimate scenarios like *'how many people would be affected if we had another flood like in 2013'.* A single event hazard covers a short span of time - like a single flood or earthquake event.
 Single event data is also the most suitable to use for events which are stochastic e.g. earthquakes which seldom occur